 Mamey is a medium-sized tropical, fruiting tree belongs to the family of Sapotaceae, in the genus: Pouteria.
 Some of the common names are Red sapote, mamey colorado, marmalade plum, etc. Scientific name: Pouteria sapota.

 |Mamey fruit, fruit cut section.
 Note for the vibraant pulp color and glossy dark brown seed.
 (Photo courtesy by Eric Bronson)|

-Pouteria sapota, like other Sapotaceae plants, features erect, thick central trunk and a few large limbs.
+Pouteria sapota, like other Sapotaceae plants, features an erect, thick central trunk and a few large limbs.
 Most trees shed most of the leaves in late winter or spring, but new shoots appear rapidly.
-The fruit is cultivated in other tropical countries such as Australia, USA, Philippines, Indonesia, and Malaysia.
+The fruit is cultivated in other tropical countries such as Australia, the US, Philippines, Indonesia, and Malaysia.

 (Photo courtesy by Malcom Mannners)

-After about 6-7 years of plantation, th tree bears small, whitish flowers which develop into oblong shaped fruits.
+After about 6-7 years of plantation, the tree bears small, whitish flowers which develop into oblong-shaped fruits.
 The fruit is a large berry, ovoid to ellipsoid in shape, with an attached calyx at the base.
 The fruit measures about 6 to 10 cm in diameter and 8 to 15 cm in length.
 Its outer skin is rough, leathery, thick with a russet brown, somewhat scurfy surface as in sapodilla.

 On the inside, the pulp of ripe fruits is soft, finely granular, salmon pink, deep-orange, or reddish-brown in color.
 The flesh is sweet, somewhat custardy flavor.
 The fruit contains a single, hard, glossy, elliptical seed at its center.
 Mamey fruit weighs ranges from 300 grams to as large as 2.5 kg.